 The Copyright Act also notes that a work made for hire includes “a work specially ordered or commissioned for use as a contribution to a collective work, as a part of a motion picture or other audiovisual work, as a translation, as a supplementary work, as a compilation, as an instructional text, as a test, as answer material for a test, or as an atlas, if the parties expressly agree in a written instrument signed by them that the work shall be considered a work made for hire.”

 Examples of works made for hire include software programs created within the scope of an employee’s duties by a staff programmer for a computer company, a newspaper article written by a staff journalist for the newspaper that employs them, and a musical arrangement or ditty written for a music company by a salaried arranger on its staff.

-Resources not considered “commonly provided” include specially procured equipment or space, such extensive use of network resources that the operations of the College are affected, additional staffing or personnel, significant use of personnel not to the benefit of the educational mission of the College, utilization beyond normal work hours of College personnel, and monetary expenditures that require additional budgetary support.
+Resources not considered “commonly provided” include specially procured equipment or space, additional staffing or personnel, significant use of personnel not to the benefit of educational mission of the College, utilization beyond normal work hours of College personnel, and monetary expenditures that require additional budgetary support.
 Faculty may use the basic facilities unless use infringes on student use of those facilities for coursework.